Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 The spectral elf is a [[5.
 Mechanics/Bestiary/Undead/Banshee.md\|banshee]] that attacks the characters on sight, using her wail immediately.
 Once awakened, the banshee is free to roam Castle Ravenloft, but she can't travel more than 5 miles from this crypt.

 In life, [[4.
-World Almanac/NPCs/Patrina Velikovna (COS).md\|Patrina Velikovna]] was a dusk elf who, having learned a great deal about the black arts, was nearly a match for Strahd's powers.
+World Almanac/NPCs/Patrina Velikovna.md\|Patrina Velikovna]] was a dusk elf who, having learned a great deal about the black arts, was nearly a match for Strahd's powers.
 She felt a great bond with him and asked to solemnize that bond in a dark marriage.
 Drawn to her knowledge and power, Strahd consented, but before he could drain all life from Patrina, her own people stoned her to death in an act of mercy to thwart Strahd's plans.
 Strahd demanded, and got, Patrina's body.
 She then became the banshee trapped here.

 Reducing the banshee to 0 hit points causes it to discorporate.
 Patrina's spirit can't rest, however, until she is formally wed to Strahd; the banshee re-forms in her crypt 24 hours later.
-Casting a [[5.
-Mechanics/Spells/Hallow.md\|hallow]] spell on the crypt prevents the banshee from returning for as long as the spell lasts.
+Casting a hallow spell on the crypt prevents the banshee from returning for as long as the spell lasts.

 ##### Treasure